ifremer/wis2-data-processing-chain/README.md

 docker exec -it wis2-mqtt-broker-airflow-worker-1 airflow dags list-runs -d wis2-publish-message-notification
 ```

-#### Option 2 – From the Airflow web interface
+#### Option 2 - From the Airflow web interface

-1. Edit the message file depending on the error:
+1. After fixing the message stored depending on the error:
    `./scheduler/data/{{dag_id}}/{{run_id}}/{{task_id}}.json`
 2. Open the Airflow UI at [http://localhost:8080](http://localhost:8080)
 3. Click on the DAG and locate the failed run: